soveng/soveng.github.io/faq.md

 ### When does the second Sovereign Engineering Cohort start?

-If you are selected for SEC-02, we expect and welcome you on Monday **May 6th** 2024 at 9am.
+If you are selected for SEC-03, we expect and welcome you on Monday **Oct 14th** 2024 at 9am.

 ### Where does the Sovereign Engineering Cohort take place?